 I'M DANNY WADDLETON, THE MIND BEHIND THE FAST BREAK FORUM.
-I recently graduated from the University of South Carolina, now working as a graduate assistant with the NJIT D1 Men’s Basketball Team.
+I'm a 22-year-old graduate from the University of South Carolina, now apart of the coaching staff for the New Jersey Institute of Technology Division I Men’s Basketball Team.

 Basketball has played a big part in shaping my life.
-My grandfather and father were both college hoopers turned coaches, and even though I didn’t quite live up to the on-court legacy of my last name, the game was everywhere growing up.
-Driveway drills with my dad, AAU weekends, high school hoops, it was just what I did.
-The thing was, I always had a fascination with the game that went beyond dribbling a ball.
+My grandfather and father were both college hoopers turned coaches, and despite not living up to the on-court legacy of my last name, the game was everywhere growing up.
+Driveway drills with my dad, AAU weekends, high school hoops, you get the idea.
+Although my exposure early on was on-court activities, I've always had a fascination with the game that went beyond dribbling a ball.

 Growing up on the East Coast, I remember staying up way too late watching my Portland Trail Blazers on ESPN.
 My 10-year-old self felt sleeping through science was a small price to pay, Damian Lillard was must-see TV.